course-js/JS_07_17/README.md

 ## project for students

-** Этот проект предназначен для получения базовых знаний библиотеки angular.js. И подходы к созданию SPA для Интернета с использованием таких технологий, как GIT, BOWER, NPM, GULP.
+** This project is designed to get the basic knowledge of the library angular.js.
+And the approaches to creating a SPA for the Internet using technologies such as GIT, BOWER, NPM, GULP.